Profile

 Religion Roman Catholic

-Medical Information Height 5 ft 10 in.
-Weight 143 lb.
+Medical Information Height 5 feet 10 inches.
+Weight 143 lbs.
 Chest measurement 33-37 inches.
 Complexion light brown.
 Eyes grey.
 Hair brown.
-Sight, hearing, colour vision, heart and lungs all normal.
+Sight, hearing and colour vision all normal.
 Limbs and chest well formed.
-Full and perfect movement of joints.
+Full and perfect movement of all joints.
+Heart and lungs normal.
 Teeth good.
-Free from variococele, varicose veins, haemorrhoids, inveterate or contagious skin disease.
+Free from hernia, variococele, varicose veins, haemorrhoids, inveterate or contagious skin disease.
 Vaccinated.
 Good bodily and mental health.
 No slight defects.

 Military Service